BurnySc2/Discord-Sc2-Bot/README.md

 - Add the bot to your discord server by going to the discord dev portal, click your bot, go to `OAuth2` tab and select the `bot` scope.
 Then open the newly generated link to connect it to a server.
 The link should look something like
     ```https://discordapp.com/api/oauth2/authorize?client_id=123123123123&permissions=0&scope=bot```
 - Type something in a channel the bot can see, and the bot will create a new `settings.json` file with the server's ID.
 Here you can edit the bot admins on that server locally if you can't access the bot (or just change `self.owner` in the `bot.py` file directly)

+## Running

+Run the bot with command

+`poetry run python run.py`

+or if that doesn't work:

+`python -m poetry run python run.py`

 ### Commands
 **Admin commands:**